FOGO and compost

 To check your rubbish, recycle and FOGO collection days please select the relevant calendar Bin Calendar 1(PDF, 36KB) or Bin Calendar 2(PDF, 58KB).
 You can also print out the relevant calendar and place it somewhere in your home as a reminder.

 Can I use bin liners?

-To reduce the risk of contamination it is preferred that FOGO users put their scraps in loose.
-All FOGO service recipients receive a kitchen caddy to put their food scraps in which can then be transferred directly into the 240L FOGO wheelie bin when full or ready for collection.
+To reduce the risk of contamination, it is preferred that FOGO users put their scraps in loose.
+All FOGO service recipients received a kitchen caddy to put their food scraps in which can then be transferred directly into the 240L FOGO wheelie bin when full or ready for collection.
 Plastic bin liners contaminate loads.
 Residents can use a piece of paper towel to line their kitchen caddy or can fold a purpose made liner from newspaper.
 Find Instructions for a DIY newspaper liner here(PDF, 124KB).
 It is strongly preferred that residents opt for no or paper liners, however if a certified compostable bioplastic liner must be used then it must be certified under one of the following certifications: AS 5810, AS 4736, ASTM D6400, and EN13432.